Vaccine & Covid19 Testing Guide

 For High-Risk Monaco Locals

 If you have been in contact with someone who tested positive (even if you are vaccinated), you will need to get a PCR test at the Screening Centre.
 They will give you the correct type of test for your situation.
 Call +3779205550 to make an appointment.
 In the meantime, you should self-isolate.

 For Everyone Else

-All of these health professionals have received prior training to enable them to carry out these tests.
+Antigen (for current infections) and finger-prick (for past infections) tests can be performed at most pharmacies (call to make an appointment), and you can get the results in about 30 minutes.
 For tests carried out by nurses or pharmacists, the cost is €10, which is the cost of the rapid diagnostic test, plus a supplement for carrying out the test which must not exceed €15.
 For tests carried out by private doctors, the cost is €10 plus the consultation fee.

 If you need to be tested in advance of a trip, you must make an appointment with a Monaco medical analysis laboratory for a PCR (nasal) test.
 They will give you the certificate you need for travel.